Light field camera: Products

-In November 2021 the German-based company K|Lens announced the first light field lens available for any standard lens mount on Kickstarter.
+In November 2021 the German company K|Lens announced the first light field lens available for any standard lens mount on Kickstarter.
 Although the campaign was cancelled in January 2022, the company has since shifted focus to industrial applications.
-Today, K|Lens develops proprietary kaleidoscopic lens systems and AI-based computer vision solutions for high-performance 3D imaging and defect detection in sectors such as pharmaceuticals, glass, and electronics.

 Lytro was founded by Stanford University Computer Graphics Laboratory alumnus Ren Ng to commercialize the light field camera he developed as a graduate student.
 Lytro's light field sensor uses an array of micro-lenses placed in front of an otherwise conventional image sensor; to sense intensity, color, and directional information.
 Software then uses this data to create displayable 2D or 3D images.
 Lytro trades maximum 2D resolution, at a given distance, for enhanced resolution at other distances.
 Users can convert the Lytro camera's proprietary image into a regular 2D image file, at any desired focal distance.
 The maximum Illum 2D resolution is 2450 × 1634 (4.0 megapixels), The 3D light field resolution is 40 "megarays".
 It has a maximum 2D resolution of 1080 × 1080 pixels (roughly 1.2 megapixels), Lytro ceased operations in March 2018.

 Raytrix has offered several models of plenoptic cameras for industrial and scientific applications since 2010, with field of view starting from 1 megapixel.

 d'Optron and Rebellion Photonics offer plenoptic cameras, specializing in microscopy and gas leak detection, respectively.